IARPC Community Resources During COVID-19

 In light of the ongoing global pandemic, we are working to keep the community informed about research status and guidelines in the Arctic.
 Institutions and organizations are closely monitoring guidelines issued by the , state of Alaska, and local governments to aid in their decisions about the 2021 field season.

-In consultation with Alaska Native communities, Kawerak has recommended “that all research activities that involve travel to Bering Strait region communities, including Nome, or which require physical proximity to Bering Strait residents, be indefinitely postponed.”
+In consultation with Alaska Indigenous communities, Kawerak has recommended “that all research activities that involve travel to Bering Strait region communities, including Nome, or which require physical proximity to Bering Strait residents, be indefinitely postponed.”

 Photo by Sandra Thornton (PolarTREC 2016), Courtesy of

 and have put together a spreadsheet that shows the status of 2021 Alaska Arctic Research Cruises.

 Please share this information and distribute it to communities of interest.
 This spreadsheet will also be available on the website and emailed out to stakeholders on the 15th of each month.
 Sign up for the email distribution list here.
 Please contact Ann-Christine Zinkann and Jill Prewitt with any questions.

 Additional agency partner responses to are available in this summary and in the Collaborations member-only space.